Fer-Jg/TownyAdvanced-Spanish/Towny-Permission-Nodes.md

 ## Info/Option/Meta Nodes

 > This is similar to a permission node as it is added to your permission nodes file(s).
 Added to the info: section of Groupmanagers' groups or the options: section of PEX's groups.
+They are called meta nodes in LuckPerms.

 -   Setting default chat channels/modes on join to the server.
     -   towny_default_modes: 'map,townclaim,plotborder,global,local,town,nation,mod,admin'